 With that in mind, here are five basic things every web designer needs to keep in mind when creating web pages of any type.

-Web Design Fort Lauderdale — Keep It Simple
+Five Basics Every Web Page Creator Should Remember – Keep It Simple

 The last thing anybody wants to see when they log onto a web page is TMI, which stands for “too much information”.
 Generally, the simpler your website, the better.